NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 ![Resistance extraction](images/06_resistance_extraction.png)

-The tolerance controls when a network is detailed enough to require replacement with a distributed resistance representation.
+The tolerance determines when an extracted net should be replaced with a distributed resistance network.

-A value of:
+For this exercise, I used:

 ```text
 10
 ```

-was used in this exercise.

-During extraction, Magic identified ports and created drive points for the corresponding nets.
+Magic identified the circuit ports and generated drive points for the extracted networks.

-The output reported information such as:
+The console reported information such as:

 ```text
 Total Nets